$249 Find Cheap Flights from Philadelphia to Ireland

 • What is the cheapest time of day to fly to Ireland?

 The cheapest time of day to fly to Ireland is generally in the afternoon, when round-trip flights cost $742 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+Morning departures are around 4% more expensive than evening flights, on average.
 The most expensive time of day to fly to Ireland is generally in the morning, which is peak travel time and where the average cost of a ticket is $852.

 Top tips for finding cheap flights to Ireland